ldpercy/year-clock/task/readme.md

 ### Done

+* Removal of old theme-loading callback
+* Moving to js modules and http-only
 * Reorgansing the global scripts (maths, date etc) into classes
 * Chromium's animation glitchiness remedied for now afaict
 * Old footer removed, added small note to the form